echohack/rds-tailscale/README.md

 - You will **need** to update the password in `userlist.txt` to something new (please change this).

-- You will need to **NOT use this configuration for production**.
+- Do **NOT use this configuration for production**.
 While this is good for learning how Tailscale subnet routing works to an RDS backend, it is not security hardened, setup for HA, or provisioned in a manner consistent with production workloads.
 Certificates are disabled intentionally to make this point abundantly clear.
 You've been warned.

 ```bash
 # Set your AWS credentials